skip to Main Content

 Our Mission

-“UJK empowers and advocates for rural journalists in Uganda through training, legal defense and legislative lobbying to ensure independent and truthful journalism”
+“UJK empowers and advocates for rural journalists, communities in Uganda through capacity strengthening, legal defense, legislative lobbying to ensure an independent, truthful journalism and resilient communities”

 Our Objectives